How to recover debt from a bankrupt within New Zealand

-If a person who owes you money (a debtor) is adjudicated bankrupt under the INSOLVENCY ACT 1967 (see How to undergo bankruptcy ), you will need to work in conjunction with the Official Assignee to attempt to recover the money owed.
+If a person who owes you money (a debtor) is adjudicated bankrupt under the NZ INSOLVENCY ACT 1967, you will need to work in conjunction with the Official Assignee to attempt to recover the money owed.
 It is the Official Assignee's role to sell the assets of the bankrupt estate and distribute the proceeds to the bankrupt's creditors.

 Lodging your Proof of Debt form